 We also wanted to create a process classification framework with full high-quality documentation of systems, processes, controls etc. After all, having gone to the effort to build systems and processes and develop good data standards, I wanted to make sure it would be available for the team moving forwards.
 I didn’t want future generations to encounter the same problems we did regarding access to information.

 Early on, we found that we had massively underestimated the effort required to convert historic company information and data.
 It ended up being a massively complex and time-consuming task – one which, realistically, had to be handled by the business units themselves, albeit with our support.
 However, it was hard to get members of the teams to prioritise the work, particularly because it was laying bare some historical accounting challenges.

 Finance Teams were somewhat federated which was challenging (especially with regards to decision-making) because business units were used to having their own way.
 Ultimately, we did some good work in this area, making things more inclusive and driving clear accountability across the organisation.
 There was also a multiplicity of stakeholders, which meant there were some really complex relationships to navigate.
-At various stages of the programme, several of the relationships, particularly between the internal tech teams, became challenged.

 We did struggle when it came to identifying internal resourcing though.
 Working on the programme was seen as a positive career option, and it was hard to sell the merits of the programme to the internal talent pool.
 We ended up relying more heavily than we needed on third parties – even when we had in-house capabilities.
 And, of course, there were the joys of IR35 to contend with.

 I’d definitely make sure that all of Finance actually reported to Finance.
 That would have made life much more straightforward.
 I would also change the ways we worked with our tech teams.
 My ability to leverage them and drive them to meet our requirements was slightly compromised, which didn’t help things.
 There were too many independent team with their own agendas.